 We’re also building a film community right now, on the blockchain: we’re going to break up the films and start selling frames of the films as NFTs, creating a film community where people can come to the screenings.
 Like, there’s been winners who have been coming to Tribeca screenings, and we’ll pick two winners today for tonight’s screening.
 And we want it to be where the fans can actually come to set: we want to give extra roles and speaking roles away.
 I have a very big picture of what it is I want to do, and Robert will always fit in that, but I think he and I both have a desire to kind of go out on our own and do some fun things and then we’ll find our way back to one another.
 Hopefully in the near future. [smiles]

 This interview has been edited for length and clarity.

-The Integrity of Joseph Chambers premiered at the 2022 Tribeca Film Festival on June 9, 2022.
+The Integrity of Joseph Chambers premiered at the 2022 Tribeca Film Festival on June 9, 2022, and will be released in select US theaters and on VOD on February 17, 2023.
 Read our review of The Integrity of Joseph Chambers!